vitest-dev/vitest/docs/advanced/reporters.md

    */
   readonly task: RunnerTestCase | RunnerCustomCase
   /**
-   * The project assosiacted with the test.
+   * The project associated with the test.
    */
   readonly project: TestProject
   /**